mliqian/hacker-news/README.md

 ---

 That's a lot of work before diving into project implementation.
-And I haven't include any advanced configuration.

-There's still a long way to go from here.
+Yet this is far from complete.
+There's still a lot of work to do.